striblab/mn_covid_data/README.md

 #### mn_county_timeseries_tall.csv

 A "tall" timeseries of each county's positive tests and deaths by a given date.
+Only counties with at least one positive test are included.
 Compiled by daily scraping of the [Minnesota Department of Health's coronavirus situation page](https://www.health.state.mn.us/diseases/coronavirus/situation.html) Deaths are based on information from the Minnesota Department of Health and Star Tribune reporting.

 |Column name|Format|Description|
 |---|---|---|